chekos/pypums/docs/installation.md

 Stable release
 --------------

-To install pypums, run this command in your terminal:
+To install PyPUMS, run this command in your terminal:

 ```shell
 $ pip install pypums